DefenderOfHyrule/defenderofhyrule.github.io/docs/modchip/flashing_modchip.md

 #### Introduction

 Modchips have their own separate firmware version that is separate from the Switch's system firmware version, this firmware ultimately determines the functionality and performance of your modchip.
 Flashing the firmware to the modchip is not a requirement but it is recommended to do so, generally speaking.

 Any Picofly firmware below version `2.70` is deprecated and is no longer supported, this is why we will be ensuring that the modchip has the latest firmware version, namely `2.75`, flashed to it.
 This will make sure that you have the best performance and hardware compatibility.

+**If you're looking to flash your modchip's firmware while it's installed in your Switch console already, see [this page](../extras/alternate_flashing.md).**

 #### What you need: